pierre-l/Pierre-s-Distributed-Experiments/README.md

 Contribution
 ------------

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in BNS by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in PDE by you, shall be licensed as MIT, without any additional terms or conditions.